syrsly/flixelrpg/README.md

 flixelrpg
 =========

-Framework for building an action RPG dungeon crawler in ActionScript 3 on top of Flixel 2.55.
-Graphics are included under the CC-BY-SA 3.0 license and attribution instructions are included in the same folder.
+Framework for building an action RPG dungeon crawler in ActionScript 3 on top of a customized and stripped-down copy of Flixel 2.55.

+Graphics all come from my OGA submissions gallery at http://opengameart.org/users/tap and are licensed under CC-By-SA 3.0.

+Please use my contact form to submit feature requests.
+My contact form: http://www.tapskill.com/contact